 - Utilize our fillable Student Entry Form.
 Both Texas and National PTA will accept typed signatures on the student entry forms. - Consider using Google Forms to collect student information and have students upload pieces to Google Drive.
 Many PTAs are choosing this method for the collection of pieces and find the platform user-friendly and robust, with plenty of storage.
+Create different folders for the arts categories and Special Artist division and label files consistently to stay organized.
+If you choose to create your own form, any advancing entries will require an official Texas PTA Student Entry Form to accompany the entry at the next level of judging.
+Google forms are not accepted at the state-level of judging.
+Please copy and paste the student information and typed signatures onto the official form.

-Create different folders for the arts categories and Special Artist division and label files consistently to stay organized. - How to set up a Google Form - o How to add file upload question on Google Form - You will likely not need to increase the storage capacity of Google Drive, but if you do, the options are affordable and found here. - If Google Drive isn't a good fit, try another online storage platform that you and your community are proficient in, such as: - o Dropbox - o OneDrive - o Box - o Amazon Cloud Drive - Share your name, email address and phone number with your Reflections participants to assist with the technology needs that may arise.
+- How to set up a Google Form - o How to add file upload question on Google Form - You will likely not need to increase the storage capacity of Google Drive, but if you do, the options are affordable and found here. - If Google Drive isn't a good fit, try another online storage platform that you and your community are proficient in, such as: - o Dropbox - o OneDrive - o Box - o Amazon Cloud Drive - Share your name, email address and phone number with your Reflections participants to assist with the technology needs that may arise.
 Be flexible in allowing entries to come via email or flash drives for anyone having trouble with the technology. - Offer an art drop-off option if you do not wish to collect pieces virtually or choose a hybrid model. - Set up a mailbox or central location for drop off (e.g., the school, PTA leader home, central library or other public location). - Host a drop-off event.
 Provide a large window of time when artwork can be dropped off. - Encourage students to save and submit artwork onto jump drives in order to avoid storing larger physical pieces. - Provide clearly labeled and multiple bins for the artwork to ensure that the works can be dropped off with ease.